bappygolder/oTask/contribute-as-developer.md

 ## How to contribute

+#### Contribute as a volunteer
 Since this is an open source project most developers are contributing in the project as a volunteer.
-You are welcome to join as a volunteer.
+You are welcome to join as a volunteer at any time.

+#### Contribute as a paid team memeber

+work in progress . . .